 What is an enterprise mentoring program?

-Mentors and mentees can be from any level or department in the company, and the mentor/mentee relationship can be formal or informal.
+When it comes to matching criteria, the mentors and mentees can be from any level or department in the company, and the mentor/mentee relationship can be formal or informal.
 The key is that both parties should have something to offer and gain from the relationship.

 - One-to-one mentoring — The most traditional method of mentoring, in which one mentor and mentee enter a mentoring relationship with the aim of guidance and support that is typically in the area of the mentor’s expertise.